rohansaibuddhi/touchgrass/CONTRIBUTING.md

 A functional wrapper over fetch() calls.
 This will make a REST API call from client side components.
 ### styles/
 Minimal global styles like themes go here.
 Keep as little css in this file as possible and colocate all css with the components in either pages/ or components/.

+A .env file is required to run this project in your local machine, The .env file should be at the root of the project and contain 2 environment variables:
+- DATABASE_URL
+- REDIS_URL